Train Tickets Netherlands: How To Buy Yours?

 Holland Travel Ticket

-The Holland Travel Ticket is a day ticket that allows for unlimited travel in the entire country.
+The Holland Travel Ticket is a day ticket allowing unlimited travel in the country.

 The Holland Travel Ticket is also valid on buses, trams, and metro’s anywhere in the country.

-It’s priced at €48 if travel after 9 a.m. on weekdays or during weekends.
-And €70 if also want to travel before 9 a.m. on weekdays.
+It’s priced at €48 if you travel after 9 a.m. on weekdays or during weekends.
+And €70 if you also want to travel before 9 a.m. on weekdays.

-The main drawback is that you can only travel 2nd class and to get your money’s worth you need to make a long journey.
+The main drawback is that you can only travel 2nd class and to get your money’s worth, you must make a long journey.

-I would skip this one and travel 1st class with a regular ticket for these long distances.
+I would skip this travel ticket and travel 1st class with a regular ticket for these long distances.

 NS Group Ticket

-One of the most unknown bargains if you travel with more than 1 person in your party on longer distances is the Group ticket.
+The Group ticket is one of the most unknown bargains if you travel with more than one person in your party on longer distances.

 It’s not an unlimited-day pass.
-When booking you need to give a departure station and arrival station.
-You can use it as a day return ticket.
+When booking, you need to provide a departure and arrival station.
+You can use it as a single ticket.

-Just look if the normal day return price in the booking tool I described step-by-step above is higher or lower than the per-person price of the NS group ticket.
+Look if the regular single ticket price in the booking tool I described step-by-step above is higher or lower than the per-person price of the NS group ticket.

 If it’s higher, buy an NS Group Ticket instead.